Common Student Struggles

 Students can often become overwhelmed with their new life as a university student.
-Their difficult coursework paired with living away from home and establishing a new social routing are considerable factors in your student’s behavior.
+Their difficult coursework paired with living away from home and establishing a new social routine are considerable factors in your student's behavior.

 If your student is living in a dorm and you are concerned with his/her attitude or behavioral shifts, you are encouraged to contact his/her Resident Assistant (RA) or the Housing Office.
 They are able to check on your student and offer direct support to him/her.

 The DSU Health and Counseling Center offers medical services and mental health services.

 If you suspect your student is struggling with drug or alcohol issues, please contact the Housing Office and/or the Health and Counseling Center for assistance.

 My student is ill and is miles away from his/her doctor.
 What services are available?

 The DSU Health and Counseling Center offers a variety of medical services that are available to your student while they attend school.
 You can visit their website for contact information and details on the medical services provided.

 My student can't decide on a major.
 What should he/she do?

 Choosing a major can be a daunting experience for a new student.
 Career Services offers several types of career tests to help a student clarify their values, abilities and career preferences.
 With the help of a Career Services advisor, these test results can help a student determine which direction they should take their education.